teliosdev/excom/README.md

 The project uses [libtoml](https://github.com/ajwans/libtoml), which is under the 3 clause BSD license.

-This project uses make.
+This project uses `make`.
 Sorry, I'm comfortable with `make`, and I know how to use it.
 However, building excom without make shouldn't be that difficult.
 Excom requires the c99 standard, excluding `stdbool.h` (it will use it if it can).
 Some defines and how you can